 So here are my three favorite workouts for each of these categories.
 Sadly, I don’t get them all in nearly enough, but at least I know what I like and can make efforts to include them all.

 “Body Pump” is a class I took religiously when we lived in Oakland.
 It’s only offered at 24 Hour Fitness and Gold’s Gym locations, sadly, but it’s the best weight lifting situation I’ve found.
 Each song is 4-6 minutes and focuses on a different part of the body.
 You change the weights on your bar for each song to match your needs and capabilities.
 The music is a mix of oldies, new stuff, and a thing or two you’ve never heard of but will leave you going home to find them online!

-I’m not a member of either of those gyms, so I haven’t done Body Pump since I moved to LA and I still very much miss it.
-My gym does offer a cardio and strength training class that I do like to take when I’m super healthy.
-The intensity of these classes varies on the teacher and usually has way more cardio than I want, but anything that gets a weight in my hand and focuses my energy on building muscle is a win in my book!
+I’m not a member of either of those gyms, so I haven’t done Body Pump since I moved to LA.
+I still very much miss it.
+My gym does offer a cardio and strength training class that I like to take when I’m super healthy.
+The intensity of these classes varies on the teacher and usually has way more cardio than I want.
+Anything that gets a weight in my hand and focuses my energy on building muscle is a win in my book!
 And since classes tend to be preferred workouts for women, this is a win-win.

 Flexibility + Strength | Pilates